-The first thing I noticed was that the CBD oil from CBDPure tasted less grassy.
+The first thing I noticed was that the oil from CBDPure tasted less grassy.
 It has a light golden color, similar to honey, and tastes earthy without the unpleasant grassiness that I noticed with the brands.

 I sat down on my favorite chair and seemed to sink in deeper than usual.
 I read a few chapters of a book and then floated into bed.
 I can see how CBDPure offers massive relief for people struggling with discomfort after quitting drinking.

-It’s important to note that while CBD oil may help to take the edge off instantly for many people, its most beneficial potential effects – including inflammation reduction – take place over a period of days or weeks.
+It’s important to note that while cannabidiol oil may help to take the edge off instantly for many people, its most beneficial potential effects – including inflammation reduction – take place over a period of days or weeks.

 CBDPure uses organic hemp harvested in Denmark, which apparently has some of the highest quality standards for hemp production.
-The company then uses CO2 extraction to produce its CBD oil here in the U.S. In contrast to more commonly used ethanol or butane, CO2 extraction is a nontoxic and precise method of isolating plant compounds.
+The company then uses CO2 extraction to produce its cannabidiol oil here in the U.S. In contrast to more commonly used ethanol or butane, CO2 extraction is a nontoxic and precise method of isolating plant compounds.

-If I were quitting drinking today, I would use 1-3 droppers of CBDPure 1000mg each night for a few weeks and then assess its effects on my overall sense of well-being and alcohol cravings.
+If I were quitting drinking today, I would use 1-3 droppers of CBDPure 1000mg each night for a few weeks and then assess its effects on my overall sense of well-being and cravings.
 If I were on a tight budget, I’d simply start with the 300mg dropper bottle and order more if it helped!

-As with every other supplement, CBD should be discussed with your doctor before you start using it.
+As with every other supplement, it should be discussed with your doctor before you start using it.

 CBDPure – Price